infracost/actions/examples/conftest/README.md

 }
 ```

-Then use conftest to test check infrastructure cost changes against the policy.
+Then use Conftest to test check infrastructure cost changes against the policy.

 [//]: <> (BEGIN EXAMPLE)
 ```yml